yurii010/todo/README.md

 # Todo App

-A modern todo application built with React, TypeScript, and Firebase.
+A modern todo application with daily goals and productivity tracking.
+Built with React, TypeScript, and Firebase.

 ## 🛠 Tech Stack